 DMPS STUDENT ATTENDANCE POLICY

-The DMPS student attendance policy is based on the belief that all families value the importance of their child’s education.
+The Des Moines Public Schools student attendance policy is created based on the belief that all families value the importance their child’s education.
 Through a meaningful partnership with schools and consistent communication, together we can overcome obstacles that impact regular school attendance.

 Des Moines Public Schools strongly encourages parents/guardians to maintain communication with school staff regarding their student’s attendance in school.
 Parents/guardians should make every attempt to notify a school in a timely manner when their student will be absent from school.

-• Illness or medical injury: If a student misses more than 3 days in a row due to illness, parents/ guardians are encouraged to contact their medical provider or DMPS Community Center and Clinic.
-The DMPS Community Center and Clinics (Primary Health Care Medical Clinic and Nolden Gentry Dental Clinic) located at Kurtz are available to any student who does not have a regular medical provider.
+• Illness or medical injury – If a student misses more than 3 days in a row due to illness, parents/ guardians are encouraged to access their medical provider or DMPS Community Center and Clinic.
+The DMPS Community Center and Clinics (Primary Health Care Medical Clinic) located at Kurtz are available to any student who does not have a regular medical provider.
 Please call the Community Center and Clinics (515- 242-8488) or contact your student’s school nurse if you would like additional information about this service or other health services.

-• Excessive absences: If a student meets the threshold of excessive absences of known and unknown days combined (6 days for elementary, 8 days for middle and high) doctor’s notes (or working with the school nurse) may be required for all absences moving forward.
+• Excessive absences – If a student meets the threshold of excessive absences of known and unknown days combined (5% of the accumulation of minutes based on the student’s schedule), doctor’s notes (or working with the school nurse) will be required for all absences moving forward.

-• Chronic absenteeism: Students are considered chronically absent when they are absent from school for more than 10% of the hours or days in a grading period (semester).
+• Chronic absenteeism – Students are considered chronically absent when they are absent from school for more than 10% of the minutes in a grading period (semester) based on their individual schedule.
 Chronic absenteeism includes both known and unknown days of absences.
 When the student meets the 10% chronic absenteeism threshold, a doctor’s note (or working with the school nurse) will be required for all absences moving forward in a grading period.
-Families will be notified by mail of their child’s chronic absenteeism, the policy for 15% chronic absenteeism, and the possibility of truancy court.
-Parents/guardians of students who are absent from school for greater than or equal to 15% of the hours or days in a grading period (semester) will be invited to participate in a school engagement meeting to create an attendance agreement plan that will be signed by all participants.
+The school nurse will review all doctors’ notes to determine if the absence meets the threshold of a legitimate medical reason.
+Families will be notified by certified mail of their child’s chronic absenteeism, the policy for 15% chronic absenteeism, and possible truancy court referral.
+We are required by law to notify the county attorney when students reach the 10% chronic absenteeism threshold.
+Parents/guardians of students who are absent from school for greater than or equal to 15% of the minutes in a grading period (semester) based on their individual schedule will be invited to participate in a school engagement meeting to create an attendance agreement plan that will be signed by all participants.

-• All other absences or absences without contact will be considered unknown.
-Examples include skipping class or missing school without notification.
+• Unknown – All other absences or absences without contact will be considered unknown.
+Examples include: skipping class or missing school without notification.

 The following protocols exist for students who arrive late to school or leave early from school.